nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Use HTTPS
 ---------

-Using ownCloud without using an encrypted HTTPS connection opens up your server to a man-in-the-middle (MITM) attack, and risks the interception of user data and passwords.
+Using Nextcloud without using an encrypted HTTPS connection opens up your server to a man-in-the-middle (MITM) attack, and risks the interception of user data and passwords.
 It is a best practice, and highly recommended, to always use HTTPS on production servers, and to never allow unencrypted HTTP.